noir-lang/noir/docs/docs/how_to/how-to-recursion.md

 ---
 title: How to use recursion on NoirJS
 description: Learn how to implement recursion with NoirJS, a powerful tool for creating smart contracts on the EVM blockchain.
 This guide assumes familiarity with NoirJS, solidity verifiers, and the Barretenberg proving backend.
-Discover how to generate both final and intermediate proofs using `noir_js` and `backend_barretenberg`.
+Discover how to generate both final and intermediate proofs using `noir_js` and `bb.js`.
 keywords:
   [
     "NoirJS",